-It is really hard for people to determine their true skin type, since skin care products can make your skin behave differently than it wants to – and not always in a good way.
-My skin care line is based on my nine skin types so here are my expert tips to help you determine what your skin type really is.
+Updated 3/14/15.
+It is really hard for people to determine their true skin type, since skin care products can make your skin behave differently than it wants to—and not always in a good way.
+As an esthetician and the creator of my own skin care line based on nine skin types I definitely know a lot of about skin.
+Here are my expert tips to help you determine what your skin type really is.

-First, in order to determine your skin type, you need to first eliminate using products on your skin that do the following, so you can truly see and understand your skin’s characteristics:
+First, in order to determine your skin type, you need to start by eliminating using products on your skin that do the following, so you can truly see and understand your skin’s characteristics: